scopedb/scopedb-site/reference/datatypes-conversion.md

 Currently, the following explicit casts are supported:

 * Between any numeric types (INT, UINT, FLOAT).
-* Between INT and TIMESTAMP.
+* Between INT and TIMESTAMP (TIMESTAMP internally stores UNIX epoch in nanoseconds in 64-bit integer).
-* Between INT and INTERVAL.
+* Between INT and INTERVAL (INTERVAL internally stores nanoseconds in 64-bit integer).
 * Between STRING and any numeric types, BOOLEAN, TIMESTAMP, or INTERVAL.
 * Between VARIANT and any data type.
 * From NULL to any data type.